-This guide aims to provide a basic introduction to Mutagen’s design and usage, with links to more advanced topics and features.
-While it focuses on Mutagen’s low-level primitives, the topics introduced here are a prerequisite for understanding Mutagen’s higher-level orchestration features.
+This guide aims to provide a basic introduction to Mutagen’s design and usage, providing links along the way to more advanced topics and features.
+It focuses on manual usage, though the topics introduced here are a prerequisite for understanding Mutagen’s higher-level orchestration features.

 Mutagen is designed and operated around the concept of individual synchronization and forwarding sessions.
-Each session operates between two endpoints, which in the case of synchronization are file system locations and in the case of forwarding are network endpoints.
-What makes Mutagen uniquely powerful is that these endpoints can be either local or remote and that sessions can be created with any combination and arrangement of these endpoints.
+Each session operates between two endpoints.
+In the case of synchronization, these endpoints are file system locations, and in the case of forwarding, these endpoints are network endpoints.
+What makes Mutagen uniquely powerful is that sessions can combine any pair of endpoints, regardless of their location or access mechanism.

 Mutagen can manage any number of concurrent sessions, each of which can be as